Sanchir01/obsidian/English/2025/august/29.08.2025/Homework.md

 		9) Is she marries.
 Why is she married
 	Leonardo Dicaprio:
 		10) Is Leonardo from United States.
 Where is Leonardo from
 		11) Is he from Los Angeles.
-Where are you from
+What city
 		12) Is he tall.
 How tall is he
 		13) Is he 50 years old.
 How years are you
 		14) Is he an actor Where is work